Saturday, August 25, 2012

 POLITICS have gotten so jacked up in America.
 I am absolutely floored by the number of people who say, "I don't know who I'm going to vote for this year or even if I want to vote.
 I don't like either candidate."
 Republicans and Democrats alike have gone too far.
 And they aren't the only ones to blame.
 We, the voting citizens, need to take some ownership of this crisis too.
 Afterall, we are the ones falling for all of the crap we see in the media, aren't we?
 We are the ones who buy what they're selling and enable them to continue their antics.

 I entered college bright-eyed with a political science major and law school aspirations.
 Maybe I would be a governor.
 Maybe I would become a lobbyist.
 Whatever I did I was going to be happy, wealthy, and convicted.
 Yeah, right!
 Little did I know that didn't exist.
 In politics you can't have wealth and integrity.
-In today's politics you don't have power and noteriety without compromising your integrity either.
+In today's politics you don't have power and noteriety without compromising your values.
 It's sad, really.
 I didn't know what I was going to do.
 Who was I going to be?
-When I realized all of this almost finished with my junior year I realized I didn't want to be another sell-out pretending to fight for the people.
+When I realized all of this, I was almost finished with my junior year.
+I didn't want to be another sell-out pretending to fight for the people.
 I didn't know who I was.
 I dropped out of school.
 To this day I can't say that I regret doing it.
 I was spending money on a degree that I didn't even know if I wanted.
 I needed to take some time to find myself.
 I was too young for this shit.

 I packed up and moved to Jersey City, about a mile off the Hudson River.
 After a couple of years of self-discovery I moved back to Iowa and entered the retail world.
 I went back to school, not for politics, but for sociology and for marketing.
 I worked my way up the corporate ladder to a position as an Account Executive for the largest prestige cosmetics company in the world.
-What I learned is that retail is no different than D.C.
+What I learned quickly was this: retail was not much different.
+D.C.
 Politics were there too and my schooling and my experiences helped me get far in my career.

 I covered 23 stores as an Account Executive and over the years I saw a major shift in the retail world.
 Store leadership was changing.
 These past two years have been very exciting to be a part of.
 You see, when a company, organization, or person hits rock bottom they start to evaluate who they are compared to who they want to be.
 They finally have the gumption and the motivation to do something about it.
 Dirty managers were weeded out.
 Bad employees were let go.
 New talent, fresh talent was brought in.
 Stores got face lifts.
 The retail world has become a better place.
 Business has never been better!